ngageoint/rfi-generator/README.md

 RFI Generator
 =============

-The RFI (Requests for Information) Generator simplifies the RFI creation and management process and works well within any desktop or tablet browser.
+The RFI (Request for Information) Generator simplifies the RFI creation and management process and works well within any desktop or tablet browser.
 The application has been successfully used by first responders supporting relief efforts during Hurricanes Isaac and Sandy, flooding in Boulder Colorado, mudslides in Snohomish County Washington, and wildfires in Valparaiso Chile.

 The RFI Generator software was developed at the National Geospatial-Intelligence Agency (NGA) in partnership with [NJVC] (http://www.njvc.com).
 The government has "unlimited rights" and is releasing this software to increase the impact of government investments by providing developers with the opportunity to take things in new directions.
 The software use, modification, and distribution rights are stipulated within the MIT license.